sbojorge/Urban-drf/README.md

 - The IsOwnerOrReadOnly class comes from [Custom Permissions Examples](https://www.django-rest-framework.org/api-guide/permissions/#api-reference).
 - The video extension validation in the Post model was inspired on [Django Media Files](https://www.youtube.com/watch?v=UcUm82jWeKc)
+- Advised by my mentor, the implementation of the average calculation was inspired from [How to calculate average of some field in Django models and sent it to rest API](https://django.fun/en/qa/16172/)